Jump to Content

 August 29, 2024

-In April 2024, the BC Energy Regulator (BCER) greenlit construction to begin on the Prince Rupert Gas Transmission pipeline in northern B.C. — bypassing a legal requirement to do an assessment of the cumulative effects that this would have on the environment and communities along its path.
+In April 2024, the BC Energy Regulator (BCER) greenlit construction to begin on a section of the 900-km Prince Rupert Gas Transmission pipeline in northern B.C. without fulfilling a legal requirement for the BCER to do an assessment of the cumulative effects that the project, as a whole, would have on the environment and communities.
+Construction on the project started in August 2024 and paused in November.

-That’s why Ecojustice is going to court on behalf of our clients, the Kispiox Band, the Kispiox Valley Community Centre Association, and the Skeena Watershed Conservation Coalition, to demand the BCER follows its own rules and makes sure the pipeline’s impacts are fully and fairly considered before it’s rushed through.
-Our clients, who live along the proposed pipeline route, are concerned about the impacts of the project on their communities.
+That’s why Ecojustice lawyers are going to court on behalf of our clients, the Kispiox Band, the Kispiox Valley Community Centre Association, and the Skeena Watershed Conservation Coalition, to demand the BCER follows its own rules and make sure the pipeline’s cumulative impacts are fully and fairly considered and mitigated before construction continues.
+Our clients, who live along the proposed pipeline route, are concerned about the impacts of the project on their communities, their health and safety, their livelihoods, and the environment.

-The permits that the BCER issued for the pipeline require that, before construction can legally begin, the BCER must conduct a cumulative effects assessment of the project.
-But instead of conducting an up-to-date assessment of the whole project, the BCER only considered a small section of the pipeline and relied on information from an environmental assessment that was a decade old — while also failing to include frontline communities in the assessment process.
+The permits that the BCER issued for the pipeline require that, before construction can begin, the BCER must conduct a cumulative effects assessment of the project.
+Our clients allege that the BCER didn’t actually conduct a cumulative effects assessment of the project at all.
+Instead, the BCER’s “assessment” only focused on a small section of the pipeline and relied on information from a 2014 environmental assessment as well as from environmental assessments for different projects without considering how the project, communities, ecosystems, climate, science or laws have changed over this time.

 What we’re fighting for:

-• On behalf of the Skeena Watershed Conservation Coalition, Kispiox Valley Community Centre Association, and Kispiox Band (a Gitxsan community), we’re demanding that the BCER follow its own rules and conduct a new cumulative effects assessment on the whole project before construction starts on the pipeline.
+On behalf of the Skeena Watershed Conservation Coalition, Kispiox Valley Community Centre Association, and Kispiox Band (a Gitxsan community), we’re demanding that the BCER follow its own rules and conduct a cumulative effects assessment on the whole project before construction continues on the pipeline.

 • Without a current cumulative effects assessment of the whole 900-kilometre Prince Rupert Gas Transmission pipeline, the dangers it poses to the climate, local environment, endangered species and frontline communities will be gravely underestimated.